 - Preparation of the sub floor – if the removal of the old floor has exposed uneveness or faults, expect to pay more for them to be corrected.

-- Awkward shaped rooms, including working around fitted furniture; these will both drive up the cost of kitchen flooring.
+- Awkward shaped rooms, including working around fitted furniture – these will both drive up the kitchen flooring costs.